zcmander/ytmusicquiz/README.md

 ![Architecture](docs/architecture.png)

-NOTE: Dashboard (or related static files) are not part of this repository, but illustrated here, because it's the user for WebScoket-connection.
+NOTE: Dashboard (or related static files) are not part of this repository, but illustrated here, because it's the user for WebSocket-connection.

 The application also has support for running asynchronous background tasks for actions that takes a long time to complete.
 These use the same [Django Channels][django_channels]-framework to run these actions.